athrael-soju/Qdrant-Neo4j-Ollama-Graph-Rag/readme.md

 ### Graph Extraction

 - **Functionality:**
-  Uses a custom prompt with OpenAI’s GPT model to extract entities and their relationships from unstructured text.
+  Uses a custom prompt with OpenAI's GPT model to extract entities and their relationships from unstructured text.
 - **Output:**
   A structured JSON object containing:
   - **`graph`**: An array of relationship objects, each with: